rca(1) General Commands Manual rca(1)

 for small rounding errors, and errors introduced by the necessary

-binary to decimal conversions, to change values in obvious ways.
+truncations to change values in obvious ways.
+Something that

-Something that should be 0 may instead have a very tiny value, or
+should be 0 may instead have a very tiny value, or two numbers

-two numbers which should be equal may differ by an insignificant
+which should be equal may differ by an insignificant amount. rca

 EXIT STATUS